Mobile Homes vs Static Cabins: B2B Dealer Comparison Guide

 The mobile home market serves several distinct customer segments, each with specific requirements and purchasing patterns that dealers should understand.

 Holiday parks and leisure operators represent the largest volume segment.
 Park operators purchase mobile homes for rental fleet replacement and expansion, typically ordering multiple units annually.
 These buyers prioritise durability, ease of maintenance, and attractive design that commands premium rental rates.
-Holiday park operators require compliance with the park licensing framework and often specify particular colour schemes, layouts, and specification levels to match their brand positioning.
+Holiday park operators usually require documentation for the relevant park licensing and project-review process, and often specify particular colour schemes, layouts, and specification levels to match their brand positioning.

-Agricultural and rural accommodation uses mobile homes to provide housing for farm workers, estate staff, and rural businesses where conventional planning permission for a new dwelling would be refused.
+Agricultural and rural projects may use mobile units for staff or operational requirements where the planning route and site context support that use.
 The agricultural tie creates a specific market niche that dealers can serve with appropriately specified products.

 Temporary and transitional housing is an emerging segment where mobile homes provide interim accommodation during property renovation, insurance claims, or relocation periods.
 This segment requires rapid deployment capability and flexible specification.